NanoComp/mpb/doc/docs/Python_User_Interface.md

 **`ModeSolver.run(*band_func)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This runs the simulation described by the input parameters (see above), with no constraints on the polarization of the solution.
-That is, it reads the input parameters, initializes the simulation, and solves for the requested eigenstates of each k-point.
-The dielectric function is outputted to `epsilon.h5` before any eigenstates are computed. `run` takes as arguments zero or more "band functions" `band_func`.
+That is, it reads the input parameters, initializes the simulation, and solves for the requested eigenstates of each k-point. `run` takes as arguments zero or more "band functions" `band_func`.
 A band function should be a function of one integer argument, the band index, so that `band_func(which_band)` performs some operation on the band `which_band` (e.g. outputting fields).
 After every k-point, each band function is called for the indices of all the bands that were computed.
 Alternatively, a band function may be a "thunk" (function of zero arguments), in which case `band_func()` is called exactly once per k-point.

 **`ModeSolver.run_zeven(*band_func)`, ``Modesolver.run_zodd(*band_func)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;